Nana Ama Dokua Asiamah-Adjei

-Oheneba Nana Ama Dokua Asiamah-Adjei (born 24 July 1982) is a Ghanaian politician and the member of parliament for Akropong Constituency in the Eastern region of Ghana.
-She is a member of the New Patriotic Party who is currently the Ghanaian deputy minister of Trade & Industry.
-She was formerly Deputy Minister of Information.
+Oheneba Nana Ama Dokua Asiamah-Adjei (born 24 July 1982) is a Ghanaian politician and was the member of parliament for Akropong Constituency in the Eastern Region.
+She is a member of the New Patriotic Party and a former deputy minister of Trade & Industry of Ghana having served as a Deputy Minister of Information under the same government.

 Early life and education

 Adjei was born on 24 July 1982 to Nana Osae Nyampong IV and Mrs. Aforo Asiamah-Adjei in Akropong, Eastern Region.
 She had her basic and senior school education at Alsyd Academy and St Roses Senior High school respectively.
 She holds a bachelor's degree in psychology from the University of Ghana and a master's degree in Logistics and Supply Chain from the Exter University in United Kingdom She further had her master's degree in Peace and Security at the Kofi Annan International Peacekeeping Training Centre (KAIPTC).

 Career

 Adjei was the managing director for Bekleen Limited from 2007 to 2016 and also Pongas Limited from 2007 to 2015.